How Long Does an IRS Offer In Compromise Take? Can We Speed Up the Process?

 When you appeal your case from a rejected Offer In Compromise, they do not count this towards the two years.

 “Decision” is defined to include the IRS rejecting the offer, returning the offer as not processable, withdrawal of the offer by you, or a failure to make payments under a periodic payment OIC.
-If you have had any of these happen, the IRS has acted on the offer and made an decision.
-Time you spend in appeals from a rejected offer is not counted towards the two year time limit.
+If you have had any of these happen, the IRS has acted on the offer and made a decision.
+The time you spend in appeals from a rejected offer is not counted towards the two-year time limit.